Sudoboat/image-hotspot-creator/README.md

 ## Overview

-The Image Hotspot Creator is a tool that allows you to highlight specific regions in an image called "hotspots".
+The Image Hotspot Creator is a tool that allows users to highlight specific regions in an image called "hotspots".
 Hotspots can be created, edited, and deleted using the Hotspot Creator widget.
-Simply click and drag on the image to place a hotspot where you want it.
-This tool is particularly useful when you need to highlight and add interactivity to specific areas of an image.
+Simply click and drag on the image to place a hotspot where user want it.
+This tool is particularly useful when user need to highlight and add interactivity to specific areas of an image.

 ## Requirements

-To use this app, you will need:
+To use this app, user will need:

 - A content type with three fields:
   - "Title": Field type - Short Text